TesterTech/PlayWright-Linux-DotNet/README.md

 Demo of PlayWright Linux DotNet

 ## Introduction
-For this video I wanna change it up a little bit.
+For this video I want to change it up a little bit.

-We've already had tools running in node, python, java, webbased.. so why not change it up a little bit by using something different.
+I've already shown tools running in Node, Python, Java, Webbased.. so why not change it up a little bit by using something different.

 Since we are looking at PlayWright, which is developped by Microsoft, why don't we look into that eco system for a little.

 Don't worry I'm not going to run it in Windows alone, since my channel likes to advocate Linux as a allround developer system I will run PlayWright in DotNet in Linux.

 To demonstrate how to get started with DotNet on Fedora I will head over to the awesome Fedora magazine where there was an article some time ago that showed how to get started with DotNet on Fedora.

 ## References
 - https://fedoramagazine.org/set-up-a-net-development-environment/